 Increasing yields and production efficiency

-Aside from maintaining RSPO certification, one of the main goals of the smallholders working with HOPL is to sustain the current planted area of 14 706 hectares while achieving a production rate of 20 tons per hectare by 2025.
-A key challenge here is to consistently increase yields and reduce the gap between the Group’s plantation yields and the Smallholders.
+Aside from maintaining RSPO certification, one of the main goals of the smallholders working with HOPL is to sustain the current planted area, while achieving a production rate of 20 tonnes per hectare by 2025.
+A key challenge here is to consistently increase yields and reduce the gap between the company’s plantation yields and the smallholders’ yields.

 To support this goal, HOPL has since 2017 increased its direct involvement in the extension services provided to smallholders, a collaboration that has been hugely positive.
 Together with the farmers, they are investing in improving the farmers’ knowledge of effective production practices, whereby the yields are expected to increase further over time.